Pinokyo/text-classification/README.md

-# text-classification
+# Text Classification
-Spam/Not-Spam Sms Classification
+Spam/Not-Spam Sms Classification w/ Python.

 ▪ I used holdout method ( %70 for training and  %30 for testing) for the evaluation.
 ▪ I employed a proper feature selection method to determine (sub)optimal feature subset.